NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

 qc
 ```

-In the code above we load the multiqc file, rename the columns by stripping the
+In the code above we load the MultiQC file, rename the columns by stripping the
 `FastQC_mqc-generalstats-fastqc-` part from column names and replace underscores
 with spaces.
 Finally the table is merged with the information obtained in the
 step above and output to show summary statistics from the QC stage.